GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 - To add a new Radius Client, click `Add Radius Client`.

-- To edit an existing client's details, click on an existing client's name.
+- To edit an existing client's details, click an existing client's name.

-- To delete multiple clients at the same time, bulk select one or more radius clients to delete many.
+- To delete multiple clients at the same time, bulk select one or more radius clients and click `Delete`.

 ![gluu-radius-clients](../../img/admin-guide/radius-server/gluu-radius-clients.png)